department-of-veterans-affairs/va.gov-team/products/public-websites/healthcare-widget-support/how_to_set_up_vamc_cerner_within_va_health_care_portals.md

 1. Enter a brief Revision log message.
 1. Click "Save."

-Post in #vagov-cerner-launch-coordination & @ mention Lauren Alexanderson and Dave Conlon to confirm that cutover tasks are complete.
+Post in #vagov-oracle-launch-coordination & @ mention Lauren Alexanderson and Dave Conlon to confirm that cutover tasks are complete.
 Reach out to relevant stakeholders if you need any help/advice for any questions that may come up.

 #### **Task 3**: Trigger Change Management email
 After launch, we must notify VA-side contacts to send a Change Management email to editors at the cutover center.
 Copy is documented [in this issue comment](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/9338#issuecomment-1204434889).

 - Email to: Jeffrey.Grandon@va.gov and Steve.Tokar2@va.gov, cc. denise.eisner@civicactions.com
-- Subject: Cerner facility cutover: send editor change management email
+- Subject: Oracle Health facility cutover: send editor change management email
 - Body:
 > Hi,
-> `VAMC System name` was moved to Cerner on `cutover date`.
+> `VAMC System name` was moved to Oracle Health on `cutover date`.
 Please inform the VA medical center internet website editor(s) at that location of the change with the standard reply we developed with your team (attached).
 - Attachment:  [2022 Cerner cutover email notification_st_cmsteam.docx](https://github.com/department-of-veterans-affairs/va.gov-cms/files/9300517/2022.Cerner.cutover.email.notification_st_cmsteam.docx)

 Issue reference: https://github.com/department-of-veterans-affairs/va.gov-cms/issues/9338#issuecomment-1204434889